-If you’re a New Jersey woman who has decided to have breast reduction surgery, you are probably feeling some mixed emotions.
-On the one hand, you’re likely relieved that the pain and discomfort associated with large breasts will soon be coming to an end and that before you know it, you will have breasts that are more comfortable to live with and better accentuate your silhouette.
-At the same time, you may be feeling some anxiety about your impending procedure, especially if you’ve never had surgery before.
-To help calm these fears, we’ve prepared this blog post with tips for preparing for a breast reduction surgery.
+If you have made the decision to have breast reduction surgery, you are probably feeling some mixed emotions.
+It may give you a sense of excitement knowing the pain and discomfort associated with large breasts will soon be coming to an end and you will be much more comfortable.
+At the same time, you may be feeling some anxiety about your impending procedure, especially if this is the first time you are having surgery.

-If You Smoke, Quit Now
+If You Smoke, It’s Time to Quit